Finn Lau: Hong Kong Liberty

 Lau revealed that he had been assaulted by a gang of three people in London in late 2020, and believed that the attack had been politically motivated.
-Critics initially disputed the authenticity of his assault claim, to which Lau responded by publishing a photograph of his bludgeoned face on the day of his attack, and the medical certificate confirming his injury, treatment, and police report.

 In April 2021, Lau announced that he would take a break from his surveyor career for "at least one or two years" and become a full-time political activist focusing on Hong Kong issues.